KUR-creative/SickZil-Machine/doc/tips/tips-0.1.1-eng.md

 If you open a folder other than the manga project folder, \
-If there is at least one image in a folder (this is called a "simple image folder") \
+If there is at least one image in a folder (this is called a "flat image folder") \
-Then you can create a **new comic project folder**.
+Then you can create a **new manga project folder**.